DataDog/integrations-extras/eventstore/README.md

 ## Overview

-Get metrics from Eventstore in real time to:
+Get metrics from EventStore in real time to:

 * Visualize and monitor EventStore queues
-* capture all available metrics within the stats api
+* Capture all available metrics within the stats API

 ## Setup

 ### Installation

-Install the `dd-check-eventstore` package manually or with your favourite configuration manager
+To install the EventStore check on your host:

+1. Install the [developer toolkit][1] on any machine.
+2. Run `ddev release build eventstore` to build the package.
+3. [Download the Datadog Agent][2].
+4. Upload the build artifact to any host with an Agent and run `datadog-agent integration install -w path/to/eventstore/dist/<ARTIFACT_NAME>.whl`.

 ### Configuration

-  1. Edit the eventstore.d/conf.yaml file, in the conf.d/ folder at the root of your Agent's configuration directory to start collecting your eventstore performance data.
-See the sample eventstore.d/eventstore.yaml.default for all available configuration options.
+1. Edit the `eventstore.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][3] to start collecting your EventStore [metrics](#metric-collection) and [logs](#log-collection).
+  See the [sample eventstore.d/conf.yaml][4] for all available configuration options.

-  2. Restart the Agent
+2. [Restart the Agent][5].

 ### Validation